loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

   <img src="pro_campaign_integration/pro_campaign_integration.png" alt="LoyJoy to ProCampaign" width="800"/>
 </p>

+This will add a new tab with the name "ProCampaign" below the cards.

 Scroll down to "General settings".

 - Set a name for your integration (since you can have several integrations this will help you keeping track of)